usman-afzali/usman-afzali/README.md

 I am experienced in teach statistics and research methods.

+## Fields of Research

+- Human Flourishing
+- Contemplative Neuroscience
+- Cognitive Psychology
+- Forensic Neuroscience

 ## Current projects

-1. As PI and postdoctoral research fellow in [A national longitudinal study of Muslim diversity and flourishing](https://usman-afzali.github.io/nzavs-flourishing/)
+1. As PI and postdoctoral research fellow in [`A national longitudinal study of Muslim diversity and flourishing`](https://usman-afzali.github.io/nzavs-flourishing/)

-2. As PI in Controlling unwanted memories: A multisite registered replication of the Think/No-Think effect
+2. As PI in `Controlling unwanted memories: A multisite registered replication of the Think/No-Think effect`

-3. As PI in Resting EEG microstates during contemplative practices
+3. As PI in `Resting EEG microstates during contemplative practices`

 ## Current courses